Middle School

 Fees

-Fees are reviewed each year, with careful consideration given to the factors and costs required to deliver the high-quality education the College delivers.
+Fees are reviewed each year, with careful consideration given to the factors and costs required to deliver the high-quality education offered by the College.

 Contact Information